parikh20/CS407-managemit/Adam_Chesak_Log.md

 ### Work Log

+##### Week 4:
+This week I will work on adding the checklist to the add and view task dialogs, and implementing the calls to make that functional.
+I will also work on UI polish where required.

 ##### Week 3:
 This week I will work on implementing the ability to view and delete tasks.
 I also plan to work on some UI refinements, and if possible begin work on automated testing.